-A Tracking Server takes in camera and object tracking data, processes it and forwards it to one or more render engines.
+A Tracking Server takes in camera tracking data, processes it and forwards it to one or more render engines.
 In a single-machine setup, the Tracking Server is run on the same machine as the engine.
 The Tracking Server is always run on the machine where the camera is defined.
 In a multi-machine setup, you can choose between several configurations.
 You can run define cameras locally on each engine, and run a Tracking Server each engine for redundancy purposes.
 Alternatively, you can define your cameras centrally and run a single tracking server on the central machine, passing the tracking data to each engine.
 The disadvantage of a single tracking server is that it is a single point of failure.
 You also need to choose whether the tracking system should be connected directly to the engine, or through a network.
 Let's start with running one Tracking Server per engine, where the tracking system is directly connected:

 This is the simplest setup, with the fewest sources of problems.
 Here the Tracking Server must be configured to send tracking to the specific IPs of the engines.
 It is not possible to reroute tracking from camera 1 to engine 2 without changing the physical cabling.